Taper turning methods in lathe machine

-In this method by using bottom plate or bracket, a taper turning attachment is attached to the rear end of the bed.
+In this taper turning methods in lathe machine by using bottom plate or bracket, a taper turning attachment is attached to the rear end of the bed.
 It has a guide bar which is usually pivoted as its center.
 The guide bar has the ability to swing and it can be set in any required angle.
 It has graduations in degrees.
-On either side, the guide bar can be sweivelled to a maximum angle of 10°.
+On either side, the guide bar can be swivelled to a maximum angle of 10°.
 It has a guide block which connects to the rear end of the cross slide and it moves on the guide bar.
 The binder screw is removed, before connecting the cross slide, hence the cross slide is free from the cross slide screw.

 Usually during taper turning, the job will be held in the chucks or in the centers.
 To the required angle the guide bar turned.